Free agent pass rusher Ziggy Ansah visiting Seahawks, report says

 Ansah also will be 30 in May, so teams will have to assess if he can still reclaim the form of his 2015 and 2017 seasons.
 But based on his history, Ansah is pretty much the best pass rusher available and the Seahawks may be willing to take a shot, presuming they can get him at a deal much less than the $17.1 million they would have paid Clark on his franchise tag and that Ansah made last season.

-Ansah has played in two playoff games, one coming against the Seahawks in a wild card contest following the 2016 season in which he had two sacks.
+Ansah has played in two playoff games, one coming against the Seahawks in a wild-card contest after the 2016 season in which he had two sacks.

 He also had two sacks and a forced fumble in a game against the Seahawks in 2015 at CenturyLink Field (he did not play against Seattle last season).